♫ Listening to: Do What You Want by Bad Religion ♫

 Add the yeast and sugar to ½ of the warm water.
 Set aside for 5 minutes.

-Mix the flour and salt together in a large bowl (I used a whisk fitted in the kitchen aid mixer).
+Mix the flour and salt together in a large bowl (I used a stand mixer fitted with a whisk attachment).
 Make a hole in the center of the flour.

 Pour the yeast mixture into the hole in the flour and add an additional ½ cup of the warm water.